Melanohalea poeltii: Habitat and distribution

 Melanohalea poeltii is a high-mountain species first described from the Mahalangur Himal in the Nepalese Khumbu.
-The type material was collected near Bibre (roughly 4,500–4,600 m elevation) and Pheriche (about 4,250 m), where the thallus grows tightly appressed to the bark of dwarf shrubs and other woody hosts in windswept subalpine scrubland immediately below the permanent-snow zone.
+The type material was collected near Bibre (roughly 4,500–4,600 m elevation, which is above the tree line) and Pheriche (about 4,250 m), where the thallus grows tightly appressed to the bark of dwarf shrubs and other woody hosts in windswept subalpine scrubland immediately below the permanent-snow zone.
 Esslinger noted that its habit and choice of sheltered yet exposed twigs parallels that of M. elegantula, suggesting a preference for thin-barked vegetation in sites subject to intense ultraviolet light and large daily temperature swings.

 A range extension based on later collections places the species eastward into North Sikkim, India.
 Here it was found at about 4,100 m on living twigs above Thangu and occurs in the same alpine scrub as, and sometimes intermixed with, the isidiate lichen M. gomukhensis.
 All confirmed records are corticolous, and no populations have yet been documented beyond the central and eastern Himalaya, indicating that M. poeltii is a regional endemic restricted to cold, humid high-elevation belts of that mountain chain.